-Maintenance of polyester pieces is also easy, the fabric resists machine washing and drying, as well as ironing, usually with warm water and low heat respectively.
+Also, maintenance of polyester pieces is easy; the fabric resists machine washing and drying as well as ironing, usually with warm water and low heat respectively.

-An important note for the ladies: Polyester pieces (especially those made purely with it) can build quite a lot of static.
+An important note for the ladies: Polyester pieces (especially those 100% Polyester) can build quite a lot of static.
 Pay attention to what you touch and the people around you.

 Polyester accounts for approximately 58% of worldwide synthetic production.

-If you love polyester, you can thank DuPont for discovering Polyester in of their labs in the 1930s 🙂
+If you are a passionate lover of polyester, you can thank DuPont for discovering Polyester in of their labs during the 1930s 🙂

-Also during that time and by the same company, nylon was discovered.
-Just like polyester, nylon is resistant, strong (even stronger than polyester), durable, and water-resistant, however, nylon possesses better flexibility, dries quicker, and is softer and lustrous.
+Also during that time (and by the same company too), nylon was discovered.
+Just like polyester, nylon is resistant, and is even stronger than the former.
+It is also durable and water-resistant, and it possess better flexibility, dries quicker, and is softer and more lustrous.